 Note: Students can see their grades in Brightspace at any time during the semester.
-Armed with the information on this page, students have no reason to contact the instructor to ask questions like, "What's my current grade in the class?", (just average your current grades), or "What do I need to get on the Final to get a...?", (do the arithmetic to figure it out).
+Armed with the information on this page, students have no reason to contact the instructor to ask questions like, "What's my current grade in the class?" (your current course average is what you see under "Final Calculated Grade"), or "What do I need to get on the Final to get a...?", (do the arithmetic to figure it out).
 Do NOT email the instructor after the final exam asking if there's any way you could be bumped up to the next letter grade - my response will always be, "I don't give you your grade... you give yourself your grade."

-Reading Assignments: 15 assignments worth 13-14 points each = 200 points
+Smartbook Assignments: 15 assignments worth 13-14 points each = 200 points

 Students must complete a reading assignment for each chapter.
 These reading assignments include graded questions that test your comprehension of the topic(s) in a section before the student is allowed to move to the next section.
 Missed questions impact the number of subsequent questions that are asked, thus the more accurate you are at answering the questions, the quicker you'll finish!
-Reading assignments may be completed early, but not late.
+Smartbook assignments may be completed early, but not late.